Discovering...

 This guide covers every family activity worth doing in Morocco, organized by age group, activity type, city, and budget.
 Use it to build the perfect itinerary where every family member — from toddler to teenager to exhausted parent — has the time of their life.

-Prices in this guide are shown in Moroccan Dirhams (MAD) and represent starting rates.
-Seasonal pricing can change, particularly during peak travel periods like December, Easter, and the summer holidays.
-We recommend confirming prices when booking and checking availability in advance for popular activities.
+Prices are shown in Moroccan Dirhams (MAD) and represent starting rates.
+Seasonal pricing can change, particularly during peak travel periods like December, Easter, and summer holidays.
+Confirm prices when booking and check availability in advance for popular activities.

 Key facts about family activities in Morocco to help you plan your trip.